The New Version of the Patagonia Black Hole Duffel vs. The Older Version

 , be sure to buy a duffel that meets the updates as highlighted above.
 The duffel retail price has remained the same and is now available in Black, Navy Blue, Chromatic Yellow, Nouveau Green, Oaks Brown, and White.

 After extensive side-by-side testing we feel the newer Patagonia Black Hole Duffel's material is a fair amount more water resistant and slightly more durable.
 One of the nicest new features of the newer Black Hole is how easily the straps are to attach and remove for airline travel.
 Before you had to unthread them through a very tight fitting buckle that was a straight-up pain.
 Now you can easily just undo the entire buckle by passing it through a larger "D" buckle which is much easier and much quicker, so while a small one, this is one of our favorite new features.
 The new Black Hole stuffs inside of its side pocket, we don't think this is a big deal, but if you have limited storage this feature certainly helps it take less space while not in use, and makes it easy to pack inside of another bag.

-The newer shoulder strap attachment system on the Patagonia Black Hole Duffel is far easier and quicker to remove and attach than the previous version.
+The strap attachment system on the Patagonia Black Hole Duffel is by far the easiest and quickest to remove and attach among all the models in our review.
 Simply pass the buckle on the shoulder strap through the large "D" shaped buckle.
 The bottom of the shoulder straps are attached with Fast-tec buckles.

 Check out a side-by-side comparison below, with the latest version shown on the left and the older model pictured on the right.

 The Black Hole Duffel (shown in blue in the chart below) tied for second place with its cousin, the Black Hole Wheeled Duffel.
 Read on to see how the Black Hole fared in each individual metric!